-All projects must be located in the West Lancashire Borough Council area and must be within 5 miles of the Whitemoss landfill site in Skelmersdale (WN8 9TH).
+All projects must be located within 5 miles of the Whitemoss landfill site in Skelmersdale (WN8 9TH).

 Grants will be available for community and environmental projects delivering improvements to public amenities, including projects that support nature conservation objectives.
 Examples may include:

 - Village greens